stacksjs/ts-cache/docs/intro.md

 ## Browser Compatibility

-ts-vat is designed to work in both Node.js / Bun and modern browser environments.
+ts-cache is designed to work in both Node.js / Bun and modern browser environments.
 Here's what you need to know:

 ### Modern Browsers